ynozar/byos_next/README.md

 #### Display Endpoint (`/api/display`)
 - **Purpose**: Primary endpoint for screen content delivery
-- **When Used**: Called repeatedly by the device after setup to get new screens
+- **Usage**: Called repeatedly by the device after setup to get new screens
 - **Key Functions**:
   1. Provides the URL for the next screen to display
   2. Specifies how long the device should sleep before requesting again